Review: ZenGrip Pro actually prevents Switch finger strain

 Satisfye not only offers several different colored ZenGrip Pros but also provides a number of different bundles.

-Every Satisfye ZenGrip Pro comes with at least one pair of thumb pads that matches the color of the ZenGrip to really unify the look of your Switch.
+Every Satisfye ZenGrip Pro comes with at least one pair of thumb pads that matches the color of the ZenGrip to really unify the look of your Nintendo Switch.
 Before using thumb pads, I was skeptical of how helpful they'd be, but I've since learned that they give me more control of my characters during high stress moments, like during platformers or while playing competitive multiplayers.
 These pads are easy to install or remove whenever you want.

-Satisfye not only offers several different colored ZenGrip Pros, but also provides a number of different bundles.
+Satisfye not only offers several different colored ZenGrip Pros, but also provides a number of different bundles including one meant for the slightly larger Nintendo Switch OLED.

 ZenGrip Pro Ice Edition Bundle

-Note: This article was originally published on March 13, 2021.
-It was updated July 2022 with the following changes: